Welcome to today's edition of the Rush 24-7 podcast.

 I will fake it, do my best.

-It's uh it's always a fun day.
+It's always a fun day.

-Milk by the gallon, water by the gallon, of course, when you buy it in bottles and so forth.
+You know, back in the days when the early days of the gasoline price going up, everybody dumping on these guys, we compared the prices of various other liquids, milk by the gallon, water by the gallon, of course, when you buy it in bottles and so forth.

 The bottled water guys, I said, and I'm making a joke.

-You know, put a bottle underneath the tap, put a label on it, says spring water, sell it to you.
+All they got to do is turn on the tap, you know, put a bottle underneath the tap, put a label on it, says spring water, sell it to you.

 There aren't any regulations.